ispras/wibe/README.rst

 8. Upon completion of computations, you can view watermarked images and explore interactive charts for different combinations of watermarking algorithms, attacks, and computed performance metrics.

-Below, from left to right, are the original, watermarked, and attacked images.
+Below, from left to right, are the original, watermarked with `StegaStamp <https://www.matthewtancik.com/stegastamp>`_, and attacked by `FLUX Regeneration <https://github.com/leiluk1/erasing-the-invisible-beige-box/blob/main/notebooks/treering_attack.ipynb>`_ images.

 .. image:: docs/imgs/original_watermarked_attacked.png
    :alt: ``Original, watermarked, and attacked images``